apreshill/bakeoff/README.md

 bakeoff
 =======

-The goal of bakeoff is to enable data wrangling, analysis, and visualizations using data from "The Great British Bake-Off".
+The goal of bakeoff is to enable data wrangling, analysis, and visualizations using data from "The Great British Bake Off".

 Installation
 ------------